The Old Wives' Tale: Details and legacy

 According to Tom Wolfe (Hooking Up, p.
 148), the book was "wildly successful," with the author demurring with "I don't read my reviews, I measure them."

 In 1998, the Modern Library ranked The Old Wives' Tale No. 87 on its list of the 100 best English-language novels of the 20th century.

-A facsimile edition of the manuscript has been published, which is a testament to Bennett's calligraphic skills.
 The original manuscript is in the Lilly Library, Indiana.

 It was adapted into a 1921 film The Old Wives' Tale starring Fay Compton.
 It was made into a TV series by the BBC in 1988 as Sophia and Constance.